You might not need a procedure for your uterine fibroids. But it depends in part on how bad your symptoms are.

 Uterine Artery Embolization

 If your fibroids cause issues like heavy bleeding or pain, your doctor might recommend this to shrink the fibroids and ease some of your symptoms.

 Your doctor won’t have to make any cuts.
 Instead, she’ll insert a thin tube, called a catheter, into your uterine artery.
 Then she’ll inject a substance that cuts off the blood supply to the fibroids.
-This technique will shrink or kill them off and allow your uterus to go back to normal.
+This technique will shrink or kill them off and allow your uterus to decrease in overall size.